mathieu-anderson/vegan-checker/README.md

 # vegan-checker
-Quickly check if an ingredient is vegan, not vegan, or *maybe* vegan.
+Quickly check if an ingredient is not vegan, or *maybe* vegan.
 Based on [is-vegan](https://github.com/hmontazeri/is-vegan).

 # setting up
 Clone repo and move to the project's directory.